Christian Horner: Personal life

-With his former partner Beverley Allen, Horner has a daughter, born in October 2013.
-Horner and Spice Girls member Geri Halliwell announced their engagement on 11 November 2014, and were married on 15 May 2015 in Woburn, Bedfordshire.
-On 10 October 2016, Halliwell announced the pair were expecting their first child together; their son was born in January 2017.
-Horner is stepfather to Halliwell's daughter, Bluebell Madonna, from her previous relationship with screenwriter Sacha Gervasi.
-Horner is an avid Coventry City F.C. supporter.
+Horner and Spice Girls member Geri Halliwell announced their engagement on 11 November 2014 and were married on 15 May 2015 in Woburn, Bedfordshire.
+Their son was born in January 2017.
+Horner is stepfather to her daughter, Bluebell Madonna Halliwell, from her previous relationship with screenwriter Sacha Gervasi.

+Horner is a Coventry City F.C. supporter.

 Honours

 Horner was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to motorsport.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to motorsport.